 If the PCF changed the Service Area Restrictions as part of the policy update, it shall send notifications to any NF Service Consumer(s) (e.g. AF) that have subscribed to the related event by using the Npcf_AMPolicyAuthorization service (see TS 29.534 [26]) and/or the Npcf_EventExposure service ((see TS 29.523 [28]).

+If the feature "5GAccessStratumTime" is supported and the PCF receives the policy data related to time synchronization from the UDR as defined in 3GPP TS 29.519 [17], the PCF may provision or update the 5G access stratum time distribution parameters, or disable the 5G access stratum time distribution by provisioning the "asTimeDisParam" attribute as defined in subclause 4.2.2.3.x.
+The AMF shall provision the 5G access stratum time distribution parameters to the NG-RAN when receiving it from the PCF.

 *** Next Change ***

 5.6.1 General